7-day GOLD Photo Tours — Tips, Options & Itinerary

 Especially on the shorter tours, we cannot guarantee whether you can make it to the bear camp or do any aerials.
 But if air or boat transport is prevented by weather or other logistics, don’t fret yet!
 We have been here a long time and have several workarounds and choices for you.

-5) other options we can customize for you depending on your particular requests.
-There will be additional charges for these activities since you would be adding a 4th day to your tour, but we can facilitate any changes seamlessly for you.
+5) Other options we can customize for you depending on your particular requests.
+There will be additional charges for these activities since you would be adding another day to your tour, but we can facilitate any changes seamlessly for you.

 DAY -1: Independent arrival in Anchorage